AlvaroBrey/adb-uninstall/README.md

 `fzf` and `adb` must be properly installed and configured, and must be present in your `PATH`.

-MacOS compatibility: install `sed` and `curl` from Homebrew.
-The default versions probably won't work.

 ## Usage

 Simply [download the script](https://raw.githubusercontent.com/alvarobrey/adb-uninstall/master/adb-uninstall) or clone this repository and run `adb-uninstall`.